 What is Exchange Server SE RTM?

 Exchange Server SE RTM is the first release of the “vNext” Server.
 RTM stands for “Release to Manufacturing”.
 In common English, it’s the first globally available release.
-RTM will have code parity with Exchange Server 2019 CU15.
+RTM has code parity with Exchange Server 2019 CU15.
 So, basically, nothing changes between Exchange Server 2019 and Exchange Server SE apart from the name and licensing model.

-Some of you might point out that it was quite similar in case of differences between Exchange Server 2016 and 2019 – there weren’t that many changes when Exchange 2019 was released, either.
-While technically true, there is one major difference coming – the RTM is the advent of a new era, where Exchange upgrades are as easy as installing a new CU.
+Some of you might point out that it was quite similar in the case of differences between Exchange Server 2016 and 2019 – there weren’t that many changes when Exchange 2019 was released, either.
+While technically true, there is one major difference now – the RTM is the advent of a new era, where Exchange upgrades are as easy as installing a new CU.
 No more major release hassle, still two CUs scheduled per year.
 Sounds promising.

 Now, there’s the next release planned for 2026 (previously “the end of 2025”) – Exchange Server SE CU1.
 It will introduce new features in SE.
 At first, Microsoft intended CU1 to be the cut-off point for coexistence with all previous Exchange Server versions.
 However, those plans changed in July 2025.
 Coexistence with Exchange 2016 and 2019 will be blocked with Exchange Server CU2.
 CU2 will be released in the second half of 2026, giving organizations more time to decommission older Exchange Servers.